felix-andreas/apace/examples/README.rst

 `here <https://github.com/andreasfelix/apace/tree/master/examples>`_.
 At the end of each tutorial are also separate links to download the particular tutorial as Python script/Jupyter notebook or view it directly in the Jupyter nbviewer.

+The examples have to be executed from the ``examples`` directory to correclty resolve the paths.